 The hardest thing to do as a writer is to get rid of a sentence that we are emotionally attached to and that we have put a lot of thought and effort into.
 The same is true for process owners.
 This standard operating procedure is your baby.
 It’s your pet project and you’re not ready to give it up.
 However, if you want it to be as effective as possible, you have to learn to let go.
 Change is hard, but absolutely necessary to deliver a top-notch end product.

-Go through your standard operation procedure with a red pen and a highlighter.
+Go through your standard operating procedure with a red pen and a highlighter.
 Highlight the steps that are absolutely necessary to the process.
 These would be the steps that if you take them out you will be unable to proceed any further.
 Then grab your highlighter and mark extra information.
-Finally, make an executive decision to trash the highlighted nice to know details.
+Finally, make an executive decision to trash the highlighted nice-to-know details.
 There are some exceptions to the rules.
-There may be background details that explain the need for the process that you absolutely have to include, but other than the setting the stage details, chuck them.
+There may be background details that explain the need for the process that you absolutely have to include, but other than setting the stage details, chuck them.

 Use a critical eye when reviewing your document to determine which information is worthy of being translated into an eLearning module.
 Does the point of information explain this specific process?
 If it starts steering into another process’s territory, remove it, or redirect the learner to a resource that is already established to help them (like an existing training module or reference job aid hosted in your established content management system).